The mechanism of electrical conduction in glassy semiconductors: Lg Estimates

+The present study focuses exclusively on regimes (I) and (II).
+We have found only two substances for which both conductivity and calorimetry data were available, viz., the stoiochiometric binary compounds As$_2$S$_3$ and As$_2$Se$_3$.
+In Fig.~\ref{Fig:condFits}, we show the actual conductivity data used for the present fits.
+In the case of the selenide melt, we added red symbols on top of the facsimile to indicate the points that we chose to represent regime (II).

-First we provide the result of our fits of the measured conductivity data.
-We fit the $\ln \sigma(T)$ vs. $1/T$ curve for each substance using a set of two straight lines, one line pertaining to $T > T_g$, the other to $T < T_g$.
-The corresponding negative slopes are denoted with $E^{>}$ and $E^{<}$, respectively.
-The error of the slopes is evaluated within the $67\%$-confidence interval.
+We fit the $\ln \sigma(T)$ vs. $1/T$ curves for each substance using a set of two straight lines, one line pertaining to $T < T_g$ (regime (I)), the other to $T > T_g$ (regime (II)).
+The corresponding negative slopes are denoted with $E^{<}$ and $E^{>}$, respectively.
+(The error of the slopes is evaluated within the $67\%$-confidence interval.)
+The slope discontinuity is consequently evaluated according to: